azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Open a browser instance and navigate to the deployed Web App.
+1. Open a browser instance and navigate to the deployed Web App

-2. Join the chat.
+2. Join the chat

-3. Repeat with one or more additional browser tabs or from different a device and browser.
+3. Repeat with one or more additional browser tabs or from different a device and browser

-4. Start a conversation between these users in the Hotel Lobby.
+4. Start a conversation between these users in the Hotel Lobby

 _Exit criteria_:

-- You should see your messages appear in all other browser instances joined to the chat.
+- You should see your messages appear in all other browser instances joined to the chat

 ## Exercise 5: Add intelligence